Tacos Dorados (Deep Fried Tacos)

 How To Store And Reheat

-• Leftovers: Store leftover tacos for up to 4 days in an air-tight container.
+• Leftovers: Store them for up to 4 days in an air-tight container.
 To reheat them pop them into the oven at 400°F (200°C) for 4-5 minutes.

 • Make ahead: You can make the meat and potato mixture 2-3 days ahead and store it in the fridge in a container well covered.

-• Freeze: The beef and potato mixture freezes pretty well for up to 3 months in a bag or container.
-Thaw it overnight and make your tacos dorados the next day.
+• Freeze: The beef and potato mixture freezes well for up to 3 months in a bag or container.

 Deep fried tacos dorados with various toppings.

-These deep fried tacos dorados are made with a potato and beef mixture so delicious and easy to make that you will love them!
-They make the perfect appetizer for gatherings or a nice Mexican meal for any weeknight dinner.
+These tacos dorados are made with a potato and beef mixture and served with classic toppings.
+They make the perfect appetizer for gatherings or a nice Mexican meal for any day of the week!

 prep 20 minutes